-Games Pe r Season Peak Time Ana alysis Site Name Sub Area No of Pitches Games played (Adult - Junior) Capacity (Grass - Artificial) Saturday PM Or Sunday PM (Adult) 2 slots available per week Weekdays (Juniors) 5 slots available Justification for Protection (PR), Enhancement (E) or Provision (PV) under capacity site for matches and Havant 3rd team.
-The facilities are also used for training by junior players, whom will play matches on this site once there are enough players to form junior teams.
-E The cricket pitch and changing facilities at this site were rated good quality - 92% overall site score.
-Spare capacity for matches at this site should be retained, so that new junior teams can be accommodated.
-PV No required provision has been identified as part of the study.
-Hollybank Emsworth 1 18-0 30-0 12 matches per season under capacity N/A - no junior teams using this site PRThis site should be protected as playing fields in the Local Plan.
-Bedhampton Mariners Cricket Club Men's (3rd and 4th) teams use the site at peak times.EThe cricket pitch on site is rated good quality, 74%, with the ancillary facility being rated standard, 72%.
-No enhancement has been identified as part of this study.PVNo required provision has been identified as part of the study.
+Games Pe r Season Peak Time Ana alysis Site Name Sub Area No of Pitches Games played (Adult - Junior) Capacity (Grass - Artificial) Saturday PM Or Sunday PM (Adult) 2 slots available per week Weekdays (Juniors) 5 slots available Justification for Protection (PR), Enhancement (E) or Provision (PV) under capacity site for matches and Havant 3 rd team.
+The facilities are a used for training by junior players, who will play matches on this site once ther are enough players to form junior team nom ere E The cricket pitch and changing facilities this site were rated good quality - 92% overall site score.
+Spare capacity for matches at this site should be retained, that new junior teams can be accommodated. es at % d, so PV No required provision has been identifi as part of the study. fied 12 matches N/A - no PR This site should be protected as playing fields in the Local Plan.
+Bedhampton Mariners Cricket Club Men's (3 rd and 4 t teams use the site at peak times.
+4 th ) Hollybank Emsworth 1 18-0 30-0 per season under capacity junior teams using this site The cricket pitch on site is rated good quality, 74%, with the ancillary facility being rated standard, 72%.
+No enhancement has been identified as pathis study. ' PV No required provision has been identifi as part of the study. fied

-Games Pe r Season Peak Time Analysis Site Name Sub Area No of Pitches Games played (Adult - Junior) Capacity (Grass - Artificial) Saturday PM Or Sunday PM (Adult) 2 slots available per week Weekdays (Juniors) 5 slots available ification for Protection (PR), Enhancement or Provision (PV) Oaklands Catholic School & Sixth Form College Waterlooville 1 - 0-0 N/A - no community use N/A - no community use E This site should be protected as playing fields in the Local Plan.
+Games Per r Season Peak Time Ana alysis Site Name Sub Area No of Pitches Games played (Adult - Junior) Capacity (Grass - Artificial) Saturday PM Or Sunday PM (Adult) 2 slots available per week Weekdays (Juniors) 5 slots available Justification for Protection (PR), Enhancement (E) or Provision (PV) Oaklands Catholic School & Sixth Form College Waterlooville 1 - 0-0 N/A - no community use N/A - no community use PR This site should be protected as playing fields in the Local Plan.
 It is used by pupils of Oaklands Catholic School & Sixth Form College.
-The artificial wicket at this site has been well-used by the College and is in need of refurbishment/replacement.
+E The artificial wicket at this site has been well-used by the College and is in need of refurbishment/replacement.
 The College would welcome the opportunity of a local club using the cricket facilities at this site.
 However, the pitch is below the size recommended by ECB for under 13's cricket (88m x 92m).
 The College reports a lack of demand for the pitch from community clubs, and the other cricket sites in the Waterlooville Sub Area are under-capacity, and uses Purbrook Heath for its matches.
 It is recommended that the College be supported in enhancing the quality of the artificial wicket at this site.
 A poor rating implies that the wicket or NTP is dangerous and as such no games should be played until this has been rectified.
 A carrying